 This year, we have 14 pupil voice groups led by 25 Year 6 pupils.
 Throughout the year, we will be discussing a range of issues about our school and regularly asking children to contribute suggestions and ideas about what we do well as a school and ways we can continue to improve.

 Towards the end of the school year, children in Year 5 have the opportunity to apply to be Pupil Voice Leaders, ready for Year 6.
-They then work with the Year 6 leaders preparing to take over from them the following year.
+They then work with the Year 6 leaders and, in the final session of each academic year, join them to lead the session where the Year 6 leaders hand over to the incoming Pupil Voice leaders, ready to take over from them the following year.

 The dates of this year’s Pupil Voice sessions are yet to be confirmed.
 Keep an eye on the noticeboard and website for agendas and feedback from the meetings.
 There will also be Pupil Voice Reporters next year who will prepare a summary about each session for the school newsletter.
 This is what they had to say about the handover session in July: